Chris-iCode/Badbank/README.md

 # Gif of App in Action
 In my repository you will find a gif of me testing the login authorization feature then checking the current balance in the all-data tab at the end.
 # Technology Used
-In my project is used Javascript for the code, Docker to create an image for my DB, MongoDB as the datas store and Firebase for login auhtentication.
+In my project is used Javascript for the code, Docker to create a DB image, MongoDB as the data store and Firebase for login auhtentication.
 # License
 MIT